QuantEcon/lecture-python-intro/lectures/french_rev.md

 These paper notes would be ''as good as silver coins'' in the sense that both were acceptable means of payment in exchange for those (formerly) church lands.

-Finance Minister Necker and the Constituants of the National Assembly thus  planned to solve the privatization problem *and* the debt problem simultaneously by creating a new currency.
+Finance Minister Necker and the Constituents of the National Assembly thus  planned to solve the privatization problem *and* the debt problem simultaneously by creating a new currency.